meanindra/docs/src/navigate-pop/tiling-stacking-windows.md

-# Tiling & Stacking Windows
+# Manipulating Windows

-This section describes the Auto Tiling and Stacking window management features in Pop!\_OS, and provides instructions to configure their behavior.
+This section describes the Auto Tiling, Stacking, and window adjustment features in Pop!\_OS.

 ---
+## Window Adjustment Mode

+Adjustment mode allows users to easily manipulate the placement of windows using keyboard shortcuts.

+Place a window into Management mode by positioning your cursor over the window, and then pressing `SUPER` + `Enter`.
+The window will be highlighted in yellow.

+![]

+You can now manipulate the window with `🠐` `🠑` `🠒` `🠓` keys and other key combinations.
+All keyboard shortcuts available in adjustment mode can be viewed and modified in Settings ➞ Keyboard ➞ View and Customize Shortcuts ➞ Move, resize, and swap windows.

+![]

-## Tiling Windows
+## Auto Tiling Windows

 Pop!\_OS optimizes workflows using a smart window management system called Auto Tiling.
+Auto Tiling automatically positions and sizes windows.

 ![Auto Tiling](/images/tiling-stacking-windows/auto-tiling.png)